ReactiveCocoa/ReactiveCocoa/README.md

 it’s easy to declaratively chain and combine them together, with less spaghetti code and state to bridge the gap.

+For more information about the concepts in ReactiveCocoa, see the [Framework Overview][].

 ## Example: online search

 Let’s say you have a text field, and whenever the user types something into it,